 (550) Competitive Auctions: Leaping Michaels

-When RHO opens a 2-level preempt, they have started eating up our valuable bidding space.
-But this is just the start of their attack on us.
+When RHO opens a 2-level preempt, they have started eating up our valuable bidding space, but this is just the start of their attack on us.
 LHO may join in the attack and raise the preempt, making our life even more difficult.
 When we are bidding over RHO’s 2-level preempt we should keep this in mind.
 We need lots of tools to deal with this situation.
 Let’s look at these options.

 (549) NT Bidding: Slam Tries After Stayman

 One of the most common gadgets that we use when partner opens 1NT is Stayman.
 We primarily use Stayman to search for a 4-4 Major suit fit.
-After Stayman sometimes we want to have a way to raise partner’s suit where they cannot pass.
+After Stayman, sometimes we want to have a way to raise partner’s suit where they cannot pass.
 We will want a “Forcing Raise” (similar to Jacoby 2NT or Inverted Minors) in order to find out more about Opener’s hand.
 This is missing from a standard bidding system.
 It is a valuable tool for making a slam try while keeping the auction from getting too high.

 (548) NT Bidding: Modern, Transfer, and Modern Transfer Lebensohl

-Lebensohl is an excellent system for dealing with interference over our 1NT opening bids.
-But Lebensohl has some flaws.
-In Lebensohl auctions we will often play the hand from the “wrong” side (Responder’s side.)
-Another flaw in Lebensohl relates to Responder’s strength.
-Responder often has three strengths (buckets) let’s see how Transfer Lebensohl is an upgrade to this.
+Lebensohl is an excellent system for dealing with interference over our 1NT opening bids, but it has some flaws.
+In Lebensohl auctions, we will sometimes play the hand from the “wrong” side (Responder’s side), and Responder often has three strengths (buckets) to describe.
+Let’s see how Transfer Lebensohl is an upgrade to help solve these problems.

 (547) NT Bidding: Responding after a Penalty Double of a 1NT Opening